-At its most basic, financial data aggregation puts information about your financial holdings under one roof.
+At its most basic level, financial data aggregation puts information about your financial holdings under one roof.
 Your "dashboard," sometimes called a personal financial management hub or portal, can display your investments, savings, insurance policies and credit balances.

-In addition to a snapshot of your overall finances, depending on the provider, your service may also include services such as financial and tax planning, budgeting, and the ability to track home value and mortgage information.
-More robust services may include portfolio analysis, advice (for instance, recommending an asset allocation model), credit monitoring, bill paying and more.
-There may be costs associated with some services.
+In addition to a snapshot of your overall finances, your service might also include services such as financial and tax planning, budgeting, and the ability to track home value and mortgage information, depending on the provider.
+More robust services might include portfolio analysis, advice (for instance, recommending an asset allocation model), credit monitoring, bill paying and more.
+There could be costs associated with some services.

 For example, say you want to aggregate and track information from an IRA, a 401(k) account, a savings account and two credit cards—a total of five accounts, all residing with separate financial institutions.
 To create a single dashboard, the aggregator will likely use one of two methods: an application programming interface (API), which offers a prearranged agreement to transfer data from the financial institution to the aggregator, or screen scraping, in which you provide your login credentials for each financial account so the aggregator can access that data.

 Screen scrapers use an automated process to send a “robot” to the third-party websites, sign in with your credentials and collect account information.
 APIs give consumers the ability to authorize access without sharing security credentials, as well as to limit scope and specify whether fund transfers are permitted.
-A contractual agreement between the aggregator and the financial institution imposes responsibilities on both sides to safeguard your data and privacy.
-For this reason, security experts often consider APIs a safer option than scraping.
+The agreement between the aggregator and the financial institution also imposes responsibilities on both sides to safeguard your data and privacy.

 Know the Risks

 Many customers value the convenience of financial data aggregation and appreciate having a single snapshot of multiple accounts.
 But providing access to your financial information can come with some risks.

-Foremost, you can potentially expose yourself to privacy and security risks.
+Foremost, you can expose yourself to privacy and security risks.
 These include potential vulnerability to cyber fraud, unauthorized transactions and identity theft.
 These risks are especially heightened for aggregators that use screen scrapers and require you to share your security credentials.
-A key risk is that the aggregators could be storing all consumer financial information or security credentials in one place, creating a new and heightened security risk for consumers.
+A key risk is that this type of aggregator could be storing all consumer financial information or security credentials in one place, creating a new and heightened security risk.

-Many data aggregators may operate under limited regulatory oversight and are not subject to the same regulation that registered financial institutions are subject to, particularly in areas of data privacy and security.
+Many data aggregators might operate under limited regulatory oversight and aren’t subject to the same regulation as registered financial institutions, particularly in areas of data privacy and security.